Nchrist89/Palms-Peaks-P1/README.md

 ### Full Testing

 To fully test my website I performed the following testing on a couple devices.
-Family and friends’ mobiles, Android phones and Apple iPhones.
+Family and friends' mobiles, Android phones and Apple iPhones.
 I have tested the website on various internet browsers such as Microsoft Edge, Mozilla Firefox, OperaGX and Google Chrome.
 Each browser had no issues with any element or styling issues that I had noticed.
 The responsiveness worked as expected, with no issues showing the layouts as intended through all different media queries.

 I also went through each page using Chrome Developer Tools to ensure that each page is responsive on all different screen sizes

 Links.

-1. Tested each link on the index page.
+1. I tested each link on the index page.
 Each link worked as expected and any links leading to external pages opened correctly in a separate tab.
-2. Tested each link on the gallery page.
+2. I tested each link on the gallery page.
 Each link worked as expected and any links leading to external pages opened correctly in a separate tab.
-3. Tested each link on the gallery page.
+3. I tested each link on the gallery page.
 Each link worked as expected and any links leading to external pages opened correctly in a separate tab.
-4. Tested each link on the win page.
+4. I tested each link on the win page.
 Each link worked as expected and any links leading to external pages opened correctly in a separate tab.
-5. Tested each link on the success page.
+5. I tested each link on the success page.
 Each link worked as expected and any links leading to external pages opened correctly in a separate tab.

 Competition Form.

 1. Testing the competition form.
 I tried to submit the form without filling any input fields.
 The form worked correctly and directed users to fill in the empty title field which are radio buttons.
 I then filled this in and continued to the First Name field.
 2. leaving all other fields empty, again it pointed out the First Name field was empty and needed to be input.
 3. I then followed this onward through the form for each field and was successfully hit with the notification that the next field had not been input and could not be left empty.
+4. advice was provided by my mentor to use a pattern which would ensure that field with whitespace would not be accepted and therefore I found the necessary patterns I needed for the types I had in my form and had added them in.

 Responsiveness.

 1. I have assessed the responsiveness of the website from the very beginning of the development and tried to ensure that the entire website is responsive throughout the build.
 2. I have evaluated using friends and families own devices and also sent the Github pages link to multiple friends and family to request them to test on their devices.
 I have had some issues on some devices, but most have been fine.
 Usually, it comes down to the breakpoints being slightly different on some devices.
 I have tried my best to make sure it looks fine without causing the layout to break on other devices while fixing the ones I have tried.
+One issue I have noticed on a friends iPhone I tested is the banner image which doesn't correctly show but apart from that device I didn't notice the banner had any visual issues on other devices apart from when on a really large monitor and it stretches.

 ## Credits